OpenRefine/OpenRefine/docs/docs/technical-reference/workflow-execution/local-runner.md

 ## Overview

 The local runner is the default one, as it is designed to be efficient in OpenRefine's intended usage conditions: running locally on the machine where the data cleaning is being done.
-Its designed is inspired by Spark.
+Its design is inspired by Spark.
 Spark itself could not be used in place of this runner because its support for distributed computations and redundancy adds significant overheads which make the tool less responsive when run locally.

 ## Partitioned Lazy Lists